Brucellosis

 Complications

-Brucellosis can affect almost any part of your body, including your reproductive system, liver, heart and central nervous system.
-Chronic brucellosis may cause complications in just one organ or throughout your body.
+Brucellosis can affect almost any part of the body, including the reproductive system, liver, heart and central nervous system.
+Long-term, called chronic, brucellosis may cause complications in just one organ or through the body.
 Possible complications include:

-• Inflammation of the inner lining of the heart chambers (endocarditis).
+• Swelling, called inflammation, of the inner lining of the heart chambers, called endocarditis.
 This is one of the most serious complications of brucellosis.
-Untreated endocarditis can damage or destroy the heart valves and is the leading cause of brucellosis-related deaths.
+Untreated endocarditis can damage or destroy the heart valves.
+This is the main cause of death from brucellosis.

 • Arthritis.
-Joint inflammation is marked by pain, stiffness and swelling in the joints, especially the knees, hips, ankles, wrists and spine.
-Inflammation of the joints in your spine (spondylitis) or the joints linking the lower spine and pelvis (sacroiliitis) can be particularly hard to treat and may cause lasting damage.
+This is marked by pain, stiffness and swelling in the joints, especially the knees, hips, ankles, wrists and spine.
+Arthritis of the joints in the spine, called spondylitis, and the joints linking the lower spine and pelvis, called sacroiliitis, can be hard to treat.
+They may cause lasting damage.

-• Inflammation and infection of the testicles (epididymo-orchitis).
-The bacteria that cause brucellosis can infect the epididymis, the coiled tube that connects the vas deferens and the testicle.
-From there, the infection may spread to the testicle itself, causing swelling and pain, which may be severe.
+• Infection of the testicles, called epididymo-orchitis.
+The bacteria that cause brucellosis can infect the coiled tube above and behind the testicles that stores and transports sperm, called the epididymis.
+The infection can spread to the testicle.
+This causes swelling and pain, which may be severe.

-• Inflammation and infection of the spleen and liver.
-Brucellosis can also affect the spleen and liver, causing them to enlarge beyond their usual size.
+• Infection of the spleen and liver.
+Brucellosis can also affect the spleen and liver, causing them to get larger than usual.

 • Central nervous system infections.
-These include potentially life-threatening illnesses such as inflammation of the membranes surrounding the brain and spinal cord (meningitis) or inflammation of the brain itself (encephalitis).
+These include possibly life-threatening illnesses such as swelling, called inflammation, of the membranes around the brain and spinal cord, called meningitis, or of the brain, called encephalitis.

 Prevention